It’s is a coveted but often underappreciated human ability.

 Vinay Tadepalli from Brandalism explains more about this in depth about how to use data effectively to drive better decision making in business.

-Two of the most important activities that a business must do regularly is prospecting potential customers and re-engaging current ones.
+Two of the most important activities that a business must do regularly are prospecting potential customers and re-engaging current ones.

 Both keep the pipeline open and ensure a thriving business.